act-rules/act-rules.github.io/_rules/aria-attr-defined-5f99a7.md

 ## Applicability

-Any attribute that starts with `aria-`.
+This rule applies to any attribute that starts with `aria-`.

 ## Expectation